 You must do the three critical things before launching your MVP in this video.
 MVP must be functional according to the Lean Startup; your MVP is the most promising starting point.

-Your MVP must fulfill all the basic functionality along with design, which at least satisfy the customer/client requirements, make it bug free and you will improve its look and feel as time passes.
+Your MVP must fulfill all the basic functionality along with design, which at least satisfies the customer/client requirements, makes it bug-free and you will improve its look and feel as time passes.

 Step 3 – Build-Measure-Learn Loop in MVP

-This loop emphasizes on speed as an chief ingredient.
-A startup ideality is defined by how quickly your team transforms the idea into a product that have satisfying/must have features in it.
+This loop emphasizes speed as a chief ingredient.
+A startup ideality is defined by how quickly your team transforms the idea into a product that has satisfying/must-have features in it.

-This loop starts with your MVP idea, then build a product from it, measure its effectiveness and learn from the response you get as your customer’s feedback.
+This loop starts with your MVP idea, then build a product from it, measures its effectiveness, and learns from the response you get as your customer’s feedback.
 This iterative approach makes up your product and reaches the product market fit.

 Your MVP is the first step to deciding whether you continue with the initial assumptions or your initial idea.
-The learning from an MVP will help you make efficient use of your resources.
+Learning from an MVP will help you make efficient use of your resources.